 Cadbury is the UK's best-known and most loved chocolate brand.
-According to The Grocer's annual Biggest Brands survey, the Cadbury masterbrand is the country's single best-selling grocery product, with retail sales in 2018 over £1.5bn, more valuable in supermarkets than even Coca-Cola or Heinz.
-The crown jewel in the collection is the Cadbury's Dairy Milk chocolate bar, available in a variety of different flavours and variants including several co-branded with other Mondelez products such as Oreo or Daim.
-The lead product is supported by a collection of equally well-known sidelines such as Creme Eggs and Buttons or "countline" bars like Crunchie, Twirl, Flake and Boost.
+According to The Grocer's annual Biggest Brands survey, the Cadbury masterbrand is the country's single best-selling grocery product, with retail sales in 2020 over £1.8bn, more valuable in supermarkets than even Coca-Cola or Heinz.
+Sales got a big lift during the year from the Covid lockdown, partly because of Cadbury's comfort food status, but also because of shortages of rival Mars brands as a result of production problems.
+The brand tackled pandemic-related issues of loneliness and depression head-on in its marketing and also tied up with centenarian charity hero Captain Tom Moore to raise money for Age UK.
+The crown jewel in the collection is the Cadbury's Dairy Milk chocolate bar, available in a wide range of different flavours and variants including several co-branded with other Mondelez products such as Oreo or Daim.
+Dairy Milk's sales of over £640m in 2020 were more than three times the next largest brand, Mars's Galaxy, and only slightly less than the sales of the 2nd, 3rd, 4th and 5th top-sellers combined.
+The lead product is supported by a collection of equally well-known sidelines such as Creme Eggs, Heroes and Buttons or "countline" bars like Crunchie, Twirl, Wispa, Flake and Boost.
 The Cadbury's name is also loaned out to other products within the Mondelez portfolio, like Philadelphia Cream Cheese with Cadbury, or Cadbury's Fingers biscuits, as well as third party-produced cakes and ice cream.
 Though a household name in the UK and a few other countries (mostly Commonwealth markets like Australia, Canada and India), Cadbury's traditionally relied on other products for its international footprint.
 Before its acquisition in 2010 by what was then US food giant Kraft, the company - as Cadbury Schweppes - was also owner of the US Dr Pepper Snapple business as well as variety of other soft drinks around the world.
 It cut most of these sidelines loose to establish itself as the world's biggest confectioner, but eventually fell victim to consolidation within the global industry.
 It was toppled from the top spot as #1 confectioner by the acquisition of Wrigley by Mars, and soon afterwards became the target of Kraft's hostile takeover.
 As a result, Cadbury's already extensive confectionery portfolio was consolidated into Kraft's existing equivalent Suchard division, owner of Milka, Toblerone and other brands.
 Two years later, Kraft's entire snacks and confectionery business was itself spun out into a new global giant under the name Mondelez International, now joint leader in global confectionery alongside Mars/Wrigley.
-Mondelez' combined chocolate portfolio generated sales of $8.2bn in 2018, while gum and candy - brands such as Trident, Stimorol, Halls, Bassetts and others - added a further $3.5bn.
-Mary Barnard is regional president of chocolate at Mondelez Europe; Ben Wicks is global brand director for the Cadbury masterbrand.
+Mondelez' combined chocolate portfolio generated sales of $8.2bn in 2020, while gum and candy - brands such as Trident, Stimorol, Halls, Bassetts and others - added a further $2.7bn.

 Which agencies handle advertising for Cadbury?
 Find out more from the Adbrands Account Assignments database